 So my concept is now to create a perception of a new reality, one that is not actually real and not perceivable to the eye.
 It is intended to be a story of the Sea as a living entity.
 I feel, therefore, that my three "genres" (marine paintings, gouache paintings, digi-collages) should be displayed with equal emphasis.
 Then it will be possible to experience the exhibit like a story, even a novel, which the pictures all together tell.

-Variety offers fun.
+Aili Vint: Variety offers fun.
 Now, in virtual reality I can do anything better than me.
-It's my passion today—to be again in these Golden Sixties.
-CHEERFUL POP FOREVER!
-It’s just like opening an old bottle of high quality wine.
+It's my passion today to be again in these Golden Sixties.: .— CHEERFUL POP FOREVER! — It’s just like opening an old bottle of high quality wine.

 Why did I become an artist?— Because I promised!

 I remember I was no longer a small child, when I suddenly found myself standing in front of a real Sea.
 The Sea was incredibly vast and open and the bluest of blue.
 Before the Sun went down I watched, mesmerized, as Sun picked sunset colors and started painting on the Sea.
 Suddenly the world became unbelievably colorful.
-Powerful glow of colors was in front of me and behind me, above me and below me; I even felt it under my feet.
-At that moment I was sure that no one painter could paint so. —-''When I grow up I will paint a Sun so, so red hot, that when you look at it, you'll be dripping with sweat!", I boasted to the other children.
-Yes, I will be an artist! — I am painting!
+A powerful glow of colors was in front of me and behind me, above me and below me; I even felt it under my feet.
+At that moment I was sure that there wasn’t one painter who could paint like that —-''When I grow up I will paint a Sun so, so red hot, that when you look at it, you'll be dripping with sweat!", I boasted to the other children. —Yes, I will be an artist! — I am painting!

 Now I am an artist and I will show you this glorious moment, my life's first magical touch of the Sun.